privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Diceware passphrases are a great option when you need to memorize or manually input your credentials.
 Examples of that would be your password manager's master password or your device's encryption key.

 The method traditionally involves using six-sided dice.
 Every five rolls correspond to a word in a cryptographic list.
 For example, 2-5-2-6-6 in [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) corresponds to "encrypt".
-This process is then repeated until your passphrase contains enough words, which you separate with spaces. ==You should not keep rolling until you get a combination of words that appeals to you, as that reduce's the passphrase's randomness and might make it easier to guess.==
+This process is then repeated until your passphrase contains enough words, which you separate with spaces. ==You should not keep rolling until you get a combination of words that appeals to you, as that reduces the passphrase's randomness and might make it easier to guess.==

 The dice method ensures that you're generating the passphrase in a completely offline way.
 Alternatively, you can use your password manager's password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.